pangpang20/gaussdb-python/docs/api/dns.rst

     If lookup is successful, return a params dict with hosts and ports replaced with the looked-up entries.

-    Raise `~psycopg.OperationalError` if no lookup is successful and no host (looked up or unchanged) could be returned.
+    Raise `~gaussdb.OperationalError` if no lookup is successful and no host (looked up or unchanged) could be returned.

     In addition to the rules defined by RFC 2782 about the host name pattern,